 John Maxwell, a leadership guru, once said that “leadership is about influence.
 Nothing else”.
-Maxwell is right that influencing is a big part of leadership yet it is one of the hardest things to do.
+Maxwell may not be entirely right but he is right that influencing is a big part of leadership.
+Yet influencing others is one of the hardest things to do.

-A few weeks ago, I was trying to get my son to eat his vegetables and was not winning the battle to get the greens into his mouth.
+When my son was younger there was an incident where I was trying to get my son to eat his vegetables and was not winning the battle to get the greens into his mouth.
 I was just about to badger him into submission by yelling out that he would not be able to play football with me, when I recalled an important lesson on influencing.
 No one ever influences anyone by threats and commands.
-In fact, I know the No. 1 rule of influencing someone (especially your children) is to make the vegetables more appealing by showcasing that everyone else is eating them.
+In fact, I know the No. 1 rule of influencing someone (especially your children) is to make the vegetables more appealing — but how?
+I decided to showcase to him that everyone else was eating them and enjoying it tremendously.

 So, I just told my son that all his friends were eating their vegetables and he would be the only one not doing so.
 He somehow seemed happy to chomp on his greens.
 People love to follow the crowd.
 No matter how much you believe that you are not influenced by others, the truth is we are influenced by what others are doing and saying.

 We tend to enjoy songs that others listen to – the best example being the Gangnam Style.
 We tend to dress like others.
 We are influenced all the time by all sorts of people and fads.
 This happen so often, we even tend to engage in unlawful acts when we see others do it.

 A few years ago, the crime rate in a town started to rise.
 There were warnings and threats issued and strict laws enacted.
 There were big “Do Not Steal” posters but these didn’t reduce the crime rate.
 In fact, crime became worse in those areas where warnings were posted.
 Finally, there was a smart campaign that highlighted that the majority of people did not steal.